JanBaumgart/Jan_MADE/project/project-plan.md

 ## Main Question

 1. To what extent does the vaccination rate in Schleswig-Holstein correlate with COVID-19 case numbers in schools, categorized by school type and district,
-2. Are there significant differences in this correlation among various school types and regions?
+2. Are there significant differences in this correlation among various school types and regions? (lower education level = less vaccination?)

 ## Description